Robin Maxkii: 2014–2018: Early work

 In 2014, her blogging network "Blood Quantum Reform" was shortlisted to join the United Nations Global Partnership for Youth.
 Maxkii used her blog to raise awareness on issues within Indian country primarily related to blood quantum, education access, and tribal sovereignty.

 Around 2014, while still a tribal college student, she co-produced and narrated a segment of the Navajo Oral History project which is now archived in the Smithsonian.

-In 2015, she was invited to introduce Dr. Jill Biden at a national Conference.
-Dr. Biden praised Maxkii's writing, encouraging people to read her work.
+In 2015, she was invited to introduce Jill Biden at a national Conference.
+Biden praised Maxkii's writing, encouraging people to read her work.

 Maxkii had participated in a number of hackathons before being cast in the Microsoft funded documentary series Code_Trip, which premiered nationally in 2016.
 She, along with two other people, traveled across the country interviewing people in the technology industry.
 Maxkii used this platform to gain support for events focused on American Indians in technology.

 In November 2016, Maxkii successfully directed the first national American Indian Collegiate hackathon, focused on addressing the digital divide and access to the Internet by rural and underserved communities.